lvalnegri/Rtemplate/README.md

 - Modify the file `pkgname.R` in `/R` to describe the scope of the package

-- Modify (or delete if not needed) the file `zzz.R` in `/R` used as *Storage* for any piece of code that can get organized anywhere else.
-Similarly for the file `zzzGV.R` that defines all the columns of all `data.table`s directly mentioned in the package.
+- Modify (or delete if not needed) the file `zzz.R` in `/R` used as *storage* for any piece of code that can not get organized anywhere else.

+- Modify (or delete if not needed) the file `zzzGV.R` to include all the columns of all `data.table`s directly mentioned in the package functions.

 - Modify (or delete if not needed) the template file  `data.R` in `/R` needed to export datasets.